 Rule 20.
 BRIEFS: PAGE LIMITATION.
-Briefs, petitions for certiorari, applications for appeal, motions, and responses shall be limited to 30 pages in civil cases, except upon written request directed by letter to the Clerk and authorized by the Court prior to the due date of the filing.
-In all criminal cases, except those in which the State is pursuing the death penalty or in which the death penalty has been imposed, briefs, petitions for certiorari, applications for appeal, motions, and responses shall be limited to 50 pages, except upon written request directed by letter to the Clerk and authorized by the Court prior to the due date of the filing.
+Briefs, petitions for certiorari, applications for appeal, motions, and responses shall be limited to 30 pages in civil cases, except upon written request filed in and authorized by the Court prior to the due date of the filing.
+In all criminal cases, except those in which the State is pursuing the death penalty or in which the death penalty has been imposed, briefs, petitions for certiorari, applications for appeal, motions, and responses shall be limited to 50 pages, except upon written request filed in and authorized by the Court prior to the due date of the filing.
 With respect to all of the aforementioned filings, tables of contents, tables of citations, appendices and certificates of service shall not be counted toward the applicable page limit.

 Rule 22.
 BRIEFS: ARGUMENT AND AUTHORITY.
 Any enumerated error not supported by argument or citation of authority in the brief shall be deemed abandoned.
 All citations of authority must be full and complete.
 Georgia citations must include the volume and page number of the official Georgia reporters (Harrison, Darby or Lexis).
 Cases not yet reported shall be cited by the Supreme Court or Court of Appeals case number and date of decision.
 The enumeration of errors shall be deemed to include and present for review all judgments necessary for a determination of the errors specified.